 During the meeting on July 19, officials from the Virginia Department of Historic Resources and the Fairfax County Department of Transportation will seek public input on the survey.

-The meeting will take place at South Lakes High School (11400 South Lakes Drive).
+The meeting will take place at the Hunter Mill District Office (1801 Cameron Glen Drive, Reston, VA 20190).
 An open house at 6:30 p.m. will be followed by a formal presentation at 7:15 p.m.

 In order to qualify for listing in the historical register, buildings must be at least 50 years old or have “exceptional merit.”
 Buildings’ architectural value may also be considered in groups, not merely as individual properties.